 Nociceptors are sensory receptors that are responsible for detecting harmful or noxious stimuli and transmitting electrical signals to the nervous system.
 These receptors are present in the skin, viscera, muscles, joints, and meninges to detect a range of stimuli, which may be mechanical, thermal, or chemical in nature.

 There are two main types of nociceptors, which include C-fibers and A-delta fibers.
 C-fibers are the most common type and are slow to conduct and respond to stimuli.
 As the proteins in the membrane of the receptor convert the stimuli into electrical impulses that can be carried throughout the nervous system.
 Comparatively, A-delta fibers are known to conduct more rapidly and convey messages of sharp, momentary pain.

 Additionally, there are silent nociceptors that are usually unresponsive to stimuli but can be “awoken” with high-intensity mechanical stimuli in response to chemical mediators in the body.

 Nociceptors may have a variety of voltage-gated channels for transduction that lead to a set of action potentials to initiate the electrical signaling into the nervous system.
 The excitability and behavior of the cell depend on the types of channels present in the nociceptor.

-The perception of pain results from processing of the electrical signals in various regions of the brain.
+The perception of pain results from processing the electrical signals in various regions of the brain.
 This explains the varied responses and emotional reactions when an individual experiences pain.

-The mechanisms that lead to the development of persistent neuropathic pain are more complex than nociceptive pain and should be thought of as distinct.
+The mechanisms that lead to the development of persistent neuropathic pain are more complex than nociceptive pain and should therefore be thought of as distinct.